mocamircea/sygon-token/README.md

       The identifier of the project being developed within the SYGON technology/ product.<br/>
     </li>
     <li>
-      <b>Installment Number</b><br/>
+      <b>Installment ID</b><br/>
-      The installment number of the current transfer for a particular Project ID.
+      The installment ID of the current transfer for a particular Project ID.
 This is to provide transparency, by tracking transfers according to several milestones, along a roadmap of a project.
 For example, if the project targets the development of a software component, this approach matches with software development lifecycle, meaning that contribution is rewarded gradually for consecutive releases of a software component.<br/>
     </li>
   </ul>
   <h4>Expenditure Destinations</h4>